nusco/narjillos/README.md

 The ultimate goal of Narjillos is to trigger an _evolutionary arms race_: two or more distinct "species" of creatures becoming more and more complex by leapfrogging over each other.

 That's a long way to go.
-In the current version, narjillos do not interact with other narjillos, apart from stealing food from each other---so an arms race can hardly happen.
+In the current version, narjillos do not interact with other narjillos, apart from stealing food from each other --- so an arms race can hardly happen.
 However, I'm having a lot of fun along the way.

 ## Credits